How Meditation Can Help With Pain Relief?

 September 10, 2021

-Pain either acute or chronic can have effects on physical, emotional, and mental health.
+Pain, either acute or chronic, can have effects on physical, emotional, and mental health.
 Moderate to severe pain can sometimes be so debilitating that it can make it difficult to perform routine activities.
-Usually, painkillers are used to alleviate pain but these medications have side effects.
+Usually, painkillers are used to alleviate pain, but these medications have side effects.
 Commonly used medications to manage severe chronic pain include opioids that have resulted in exponential opioid addiction and misuse.
-Meditation is a technique that has been studied in clinical and experimental settings to reduce or alleviate pain.
-If you are having chronic pain and conventional treatment options are not much effective then looking into meditation for attenuating pain is a worth looking option.
+Meditation is a technique that has been studied in clinical and experimental settings to pain management.
+If you are having chronic pain and conventional treatment options are not much effective, then looking into meditation for attenuating pain is a worth looking option.

 What is meditation?

-Meditation is an ancient practice that involves focussing the mind on a particular thought, object, or activity.
+Meditation is an ancient practice that involves focusing the mind on a particular thought, object, or activity.
 It has its roots in Buddhism.
-The belief behind meditation is that the techniques used in meditation develop and encourage concentration, clarity, calmness, emotional positivity.
-The role of meditation in reducing stress, pain anxiety, and fear is also well studied.
+The belief behind meditation is that the techniques used in meditation develop and encourage concentration, clarity, calmness, and emotional positivity.
+The role of meditation in reducing stress, pain, anxiety, and fear is also well-studied.
 Research is also ongoing to study the positive impact of meditation on neurological, psychological, and cardiovascular health.

 Types of Meditation

-Mindfulness Meditation: it includes mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBST) techniques that are used to target stress, depression, anxiety, pain, and its focus differs as needed.
-The general principle of being aware and involved in the moment is the same.
+Mindfulness Meditation: it includes mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBST) techniques that are used to target stress, depression, anxiety, and pain, and its focus differs as needed.
+The general principle of being aware and involved at the moment is the same.

 Meditation is known to improve neuroplasticity which increases gray matter and cortical thickening in the brain.
 These changes in the brain are responsible for lowering pain sensitivity.
 The other mechanism by which meditation reduces pain is by relaxing the mind and body.
-The body is in a state of stress when in pain and releases stress hormones that aggravate pain, and inflammation.
-During meditation, the mind and body go in a state of calmness stimulating the release of endorphins, which are the body’s natural feel-good hormones and also pain relievers.
-The tissues and muscles of the body are relaxed during meditation that also suppresses pain.
-A study showed that mindfulness-based stress reduction form of meditation is proven to reduce chronic lower back pain as compared to medications and drugs.
+The body is in a state of stress when in pain and releases stress hormones that aggravate pain and inflammation.
+During meditation, the mind and body go into a state of calmness, stimulating the release of endorphins, which are the body’s natural feel-good hormones and also pain relievers.
+The tissues and muscles of the body are relaxed during meditation, which also suppresses pain.
+A study showed that a mindfulness-based stress reduction form of meditation is proven to reduce chronic lower back pain as compared to medications and drugs.

-Meditation is an effective and safe way to relieve the pain, either in conjunction with conventional management options or without them.
-Meditation allows you to shift your focus, and it is believed that your mind responds to that thing to which you give attention.
-So, meditation helps in directing your mind to focus things positively thereby, alleviating pain.
+Meditation is an effective and safe way to relieve pain, either in conjunction with conventional management options or without them.
+Meditation allows you to shift your focus, and it is believed that your mind responds to the thing to which you give attention.
+So, meditation helps in directing your mind to focus on things positively, thereby alleviating pain.

 Google Rating